micro-community/m3o-backend/README.md

-# Services
+# Backend

-This is the home of the Micro Services Platform aka (M3O).
+This is the backend for the M3O Platform.

 ## Overview

-This repository serves as the home for the M3O platform and related services.
-Those invited to develop the platform will be added to the team and have the ability to create and modify services here.
-We'll build additional value add services here to be consumed by users of the platform.
+This repository serves as the backend for the M3O platform and related services.
+These are services which power Micro as a Service and enable us to offer Micro Cloud.
+This includes things like customer management, billing, etc.

 ## Dependencies